kgklein/PLUME/README.md

 There are two ways to run PLUME

+###  Command line:

+The first way is to use the command line.
 PLUME works with input files that specify the plasma and numerical parameters for the calculation.
 Details on the input parameters can be found in [`input.md`](./input.md).

 The values for the plasma parameters are extracted from *.in file, appended after the executable program call, e.g.